YinTat/yintat.github.io/_teaching/cse535-spring21.md

 + May 13: Laplacian Solver

 ### Acceleration
-+ May 18: Conjugate Gradient & Chebyshev Expansion (HW 4 due)
++ May 18: Accelerated Gradient Descent (HW 4 due)
-+ May 20: Accelerated Gradient Descent
++ May 20: Robust IPM

 ### Student Requests
 + May 25: Adagrad